-ZURICH May 7 Shareholders of UBS on Wednesday backed the board and management despite opposition due to the bank's involvement in various scandals, including a global probe into the largely unregulated $5.3 trillion-a-day foreign exchange market.
+ZURICH, May 7 (Reuters) - Shareholders of UBS on Wednesday backed the board and management despite opposition due to the bank’s involvement in various scandals, including a global probe into the largely unregulated $5.3 trillion-a-day foreign exchange market.

 Influential proxy advisor Glass Lewis had argued shareholders should be concerned with the extent of the burgeoning forex probe, and be mindful of potentially material fines UBS may have to pay for helping wealthy clients evade taxes.

 Just over 12 percent of shareholders agreed with Glass Lewis, while more than 87 percent backed UBS’ board and top management.

 Previously an annual formality, the vote to ratify board and management has increasingly been used as a means of protest by shareholders.